tsutterley/gravity-toolkit/doc/source/user_guide/spatial.rst

         Inputs: scalar value to which the spatial object will be multiplied

-    .. method:: object.mean(apply=False)
+    .. method:: object.mean(apply=False, indices=Ellipsis)

         Compute mean spatial field and remove from data if specified

+        Option:
-        Option: `apply` to remove the mean field from the input spatial
+            `apply` to remove the mean field from the input spatial

+            `indices` of spatial object to compute mean

     .. method:: object.reverse(axis=0)